canertopcu/SignalBus/README.md

 ## Contributing

 We welcome contributions to SignalBus!
 If you have ideas for improvements, bug fixes, or new features, please open an issue or submit a pull request.

-## License

-SignalBus is open-source software licensed under the MIT License.

 ---

 You can customize this README further by including specific details about your project or any additional sections you find relevant.